khibino/haskell-relational-record/tutorial.md

     % cabal unpack relational-record-examples
     % cd relational-record-examples-<VERSION>

-If you use LTS Haskell release of stackage
-( [LTS-8.x](https://www.stackage.org/lts-8), [LTS-7.x](https://www.stackage.org/lts-7) and [LTS-6.x](https://www.stackage.org/lts-6) are available ),
-please download the previous version of "relational-record-examples" as follows:
+If you want to use previous LTS Haskell releases of stackage ( [LTS-8.x](https://www.stackage.org/lts-8), [LTS-7.x](https://www.stackage.org/lts-7) and [LTS-6.x](https://www.stackage.org/lts-6) are available ), please download the previous version of "relational-record-examples" as follows: